-CFOI includes data for all fatal work injuries as long as the decedents were engaged in an activity related to work.
+CFOI includes data for all fatal work injuries as long as the decedent was engaged in an activity related to work.
 Further clarification on the scope of CFOI can be found on the CFOI scope page.

-CFOI includes data for all fatal work injuries, regardless of whether the decedent was working in a job covered by the Occupational Safety and Health Administration (OSHA) or other federal or state agencies or whether the job is covered by state workers' compensation.
+CFOI includes data for all fatal work injuries, regardless of whether the decedent was working in a job covered by the Occupational Safety and Health Administration (OSHA), other federal or state agency, or whether the job was covered by state workers' compensation.
 Consequently, comparisons made between the BLS fatality census counts and those released by other federal or state agencies should take into account the different coverage requirements and definitions used by each agency.

-Fatal occupational illnesses are not included in CFOI.
-The latency period of many occupational illnesses and the difficulties associated with linking illnesses directly to the workplace pose substantial obstacles to compiling a complete census of fatal illnesses within a given year.
-Determinations of work-relatedness are far more difficult for occupational illnesses than they are for occupational injuries.
-Thus, information on illness-related deaths is excluded from the CFOI count.
+Fatal occupational illnesses not caused by an acute exposure are not included in CFOI.
+For many illnesses, the latency period between time of exposure and onset of illness as well as the fact that illnesses are often attributed to multiple individual and environmental causes pose uncertainties to linking illnesses directly to the workplace.
+Compiling a complete census of fatal illnesses within a given year is not feasible for the program.
+As a result, information on illness-related deaths is excluded from the CFOI count.